Director Effectiveness Survey

 Understands oversight versus management, financially literate, understand legal duties, oversights risks, understands the business, its major challenges and drivers of success

 Request a sample Director Effectiveness Report

 Download an Overview

 View our survey options and pricing

-Select from one of the nine most popular fit-for-purpose, affordable, world-class survey buying options which include board only, director only and board and director packages that will suit almost every organisation.
+Select from one of our six most popular fit-for-purpose, affordable, world-class surveys which include two Board Effectiveness Surveys, two Director Effectiveness Surveys and two Leadership Team Effectiveness Surveys that will suit almost every organisation.